Yusuf-Software/Flight-Booking-System/README.md

 3. The Airline Admin should be able to create and update the features of each type of seat.
 4. The Airline Admin should be able to set the total number of seats for each flight.
 5. The Airline Admin should be able to Read, Add, Remove and Edit, and Set Status of Flight Reservations as well.
-6. Also the record of today’s flight, departed/arrived flights, and flight issues.
+6. Also the see record of today’s flight, departed/arrived flights, and flight issues.

 ### 2. Airline Manager